syngyn/GGTH-Forex-Predictor/README.md

 Everything is easy to do and can be done through the GUI.

-I'd also appreciate any feedback from anyone who tests or uses this.
-It would be very appredciated to get input for the upgraded system I'm going to be working on.
+It would be very appreciated to get any comments or other input for the upgraded system I'm going to be working on.

 Good Luck!!